SimonBrenninger/ddca_ss2025/README.md

 * `util`: This folder contains Makefile templates, used to build and simulate your code.
 Don't make any changes here.
 * `tasks`: The actual tasks are located here.
 Your own code (i.e., your solutions) also goes here.

+Furthermore, there is a [submission scipt](submission.py) which you will use to submit your solutions.
+You can learn more about it by running it and reading its synopsis.

 # First Steps